isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution22.md

 Controls the issuing of tools per user's security access level

 2) Tool dispensing hardware
 Hardware can be in the form of a drawer or coil vending system.

-Grant support: 80% of cost of equipment, up to $22,400 grant
+Cost of equipment capped at $28,000 per unit

 ### Details of Solution